codeneuro/neurofinder-python/README.md

 #### `neurofinder.match(a, b, threshold=inf)`

 Match regions from `a` to `b` based on distances between their centers.
 Returns a list of indicies specifying, for each region in `a`, what the index of the matching region in `b` is.
-If `unique` is true, will ensure uniqueness of matches.
-If `min_distance` is less than `inf`, will not allow matches that exceed this distance.
+If `threshold` is less than `inf`, will not allow matches that exceed this distance.

 #### `neurofinder.centers(a, b, threshold=inf)`